juhi30/repo1/README.md

   Tests should be placed in a group underneath a folder named appropriatly inside the src/test folder.

+  If you want to have test suites ran in order and have a pre run step and a post run step like create and delete org you should look at the src/test/newOrgCanary

   ### Installation and running the suite